Magnesium - The Menopause Miracle

 You should also avoid processed foods as much as possible, especially baked goods and sugary drinks, particularly fizzy ones as these can actively hinder absorption.

-Shall I take a Magnesium Supplement?
+Why should I take a Magnesium Supplement?

 As always with supplements, it is well worth taking professional advice as you do need to balance your additional magnesium intake with other vitamins and minerals for optimal effect – I’d be very happy to advise on your specific needs.
 One word of caution though – if you are prescribed medication, always tell your doctor or pharmacist that you are taking a supplement.
-Magnesium supplements can have an adverse effect on some antibiotic treatments and may interact badly with some blood pressure or heart medications; this is because magnesium is sometimes used to treat certain cardiovascular disorders so you may become over medicated.
+Magnesium citrate supplements can have an adverse effect on some antibiotic treatments and may interact badly with some blood pressure or heart medications; this is because magnesium is sometimes used to treat certain cardiovascular disorders so you may become over medicated.

 As a registered nutritional therapist, I have a particular interest in helping women to treat menopause symptoms and to sail through this stage in their lives without difficulty.
 Why not let me advise you on your food choices and an exercise plan that will help?